keepassxreboot/keepassxc/.github/CONTRIBUTING.md

 Along with our desire to hear your feedback and suggestions, we're also interested in accepting direct assistance in the form of code.

-All pull requests must comply with the CONTRIBUTION requirements.
+All pull requests must comply with the above requirements.

 ### Translations